php-http/documentation/plugins/vcr.rst

 The plugins
 ***********

-VCR come built-in with two plugins:
+There are two plugins, one to record responses, the other to replay them.

 * ``Http\Client\Plugin\Vcr\ReplayPlugin``, use a ``PlayerInterface`` to replay previously recorded responses.
 * ``Http\Client\Plugin\Vcr\RecordPlugin``, use a ``RecorderInterface`` instance to record the responses,

+Both plugins add a response header to indicate either under which name the response has been stored (RecordPlugin, ``X-VCR-RECORD`` header), or which response name has been used to replay the request (ReplayPlugin, ``X-VCR-REPLAYED`` header).

 If you plan on using both plugins at the same time (Replay or Record), the ``ReplayPlugin`` **must always** come first.
-Please also note that by default, the ``ReplayPlugin`` throw an exception when it cannot replay a request, unless you set the third constructor argument to ``false`` (See example below).
+Please also note that by default, the ``ReplayPlugin`` throws an exception when it cannot replay a request.
+If you want the plugin to continue the request (possibly to the actual server), set the third constructor argument to ``false`` (See example below).

 Example
 *******